No. 20 Madras Mail: Production

 Dennis Joseph got the plot idea from a friend of his named Harikumar, who is also actor Ashokan's brother.
 Initially, Joshiy and Joseph thought about casting newcomers in the principal roles.
 However, Joshiy later decided it to be a Mohanlal-starrer.
 Subsequently, the age of the characters were increased to make them youngsters rather than teenagers; Jagadish and Maniyanpilla Raju were added as Mohanlal's buddies.
 Some of the scenes were based on Joseph's own experience from his train journeys.
 Originally, Jagathy Sreekumar was fixed in the role of the actor the youngsters meet on their train journey.
 But a day before the filming began, Mohanlal suggested to cast Mammootty in the actor's role and to swap Sreekumar to one of the TTE's roles.
 Joseph and Joshiy liked the idea but was skeptical whether Mammootty would agree to do a supporting role in a film with Mohanlal in the leading role, since mid-1980s both the actors have attained stardom and have been appearing only in equally important roles or otherwise cameos, nevertheless, Joseph asked Mammootty who immediately agreed without hesitation.
 The interior scenes of the train was shot inside an original moving train to avoid artificial feeling of using sets.
 For that, they bought a Nilambur–Shoranur route train for rent and drove it to places to and fro for filming.

 Music

 The film score was composed by S. P. Venkatesh.
 The single song "Pichakappoonkaavukal" featured in the film was composed by Ouseppachan and sung by M. G. Sreekumar, lyrics were by Shibu Chakravarthy.
 This song was later reused in the film Husbands in Goa (2012).
 A. R. Rahman who was then yet to debut as a film composer, did the keyboard and synth programming whereas Vidyasagar assisted Ouseppachan in the recording of the song "Pichakappoonkaavukal".
 The chorus portions of the song were done by the above three along with the singer M. G. Sreekumar.

 Release and reception

 The film was a commercial success, it ran for over 125 days.
-Tony Kurishangal, the character played by Mohanlal in the film is one of the most celebrated ones.